 Increasing N, the number of firms.
 Table 1 extends the computational results reported in figure 2 by varying N, the number of firms.
-Both the synchronous and asynchronous algorithms are proficient at finding the optimal monopoly price when N=1.
-As N increases to 2 and higher, the synchronous algorithm converges quickly to Nash pricing outcomes28.
+Both the perfect synchronous and asynchronous algorithms are proficient at finding the optimal monopoly price when N=1.
+As N increases to 2 and higher, the perfect synchronous algorithm converges quickly to Nash pricing outcomes31.
 By contrast, the asynchronous algorithm converges to a price greater than Nash in 100 percent of instances when N=2, and 71.5 percent of instances when N=3.
 This decreases as N increases further, with this percentage approaching zero by the time N=10.
-Further, the time to convergence for the asynchronous algorithm is typically two orders of magnitude higher than for the synchronous algorithm.29
+Further, the number of iterations until convergence for the asynchronous algorithm is typically two orders of magnitude higher than for the perfect synchronous algorithm.32